A clean test-automation framework is a challenging task. I want to share a few tips I have learned from my mistakes to build an effective framework.

 - One test-automation framework(project) for one application.
 Do not reuse a single project for two, not related applications.

 Team oriented.
 While adding a new tool or changing an existing one or designing some reusable component, always think about your team.
 The main question — can they adopt it?
 It does not matter how cool is a new tool(library) or how great is your reusable component if your team cannot adopt it then there is no point in doing it.

 Documentation.
 Every mechanism of the framework should be well documented and your team should be aware of these documentations.

 Another good point of an effective framework is the setup process. let’s say a new hire joined your team.
 Assuming he has all the required software and access, now it’s time to set up the project locally.
 How long it will take him?
 Can he do it by himself?
 Ideally, it should be cloning the repository and the project should be ready to go.
 All credentials, browser drivers, and all other stuff should be already handled.
 If we cannot avoid some setup process, the step-by-step short videos would be the best option to provide.

 Maintainance activities and refactoring should be a ticket on your board. it is like with a house, in order to keep it clean all the time we need to maintain a clean environment and just clean by little consistently.
 If we will wait till it gets messy and clean after, most of the time it will be messy, and only a few days after cleaning it will stay clean.

 So the maintenance and refactoring activities should a ticket on your board every sprint and we need to do it consistently.

-This is it for a clean test-automation framework.
+That is it for a clean test-automation framework.
 Please share in the comments what worked for you or what kind of mistakes we should avoid.
-Thank you!
+Thank you for reading!